anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ## Meetings

 ### Annual Meeting
-The Association shall hold its annual preseason meeting after January 1 at a time and place set by the President.
+The League shall hold its annual preseason meeting after January 1 at a time and place set by the President.
 This meeting must be held in person, except in extenuating circumstances.

 ### Additional Meetings
 Additional meetings shall be called by the President for reasons at his discretion.